Infisical/infisical/README.md

 ## Contributing

-Whether it's big or small, we love contributions ❤️ Check out our guide to see how to [get started](https://infisical.com/docs/contributing/overview).
+Whether it's big or small, we love contributions.
+Check out our guide to see how to [get started](https://infisical.com/docs/contributing/overview).

 Not sure where to get started?
 You can: